yiisoft/docs/guide/en/tutorial/mailing.md

 ]);
 ```

-If you specify view name as a string, the rendering result will be used as HTML body,
+If you specify view name as a string, mailer will use the rendering result as HTML body,
-while plain text body will be composed by removing all HTML entities from it.
+while it will compose plain text body by removing all HTML entities from it.

 > If you specify view name as `null` the message instance will be returned without body content.

-View rendering result can be wrapped into the layout.
+You can wrap a view rendering result into the layout.
 It will work the same way as layouts in regular web application.
-Layout can be used to set up mail CSS styles or other shared content:
+You can use layout to set up mail CSS styles or other shared content:

 ```php
 <?php